Song for Pyrola uniflora

-One of five children, she was born in 1889 at Carlowrie Castle in West Lothian, an elaborate Victorian mansion built from the proceeds of her family’s success in the wine trade, and she had lacked for nothing for the first 10 years or so of her childhood.
-It was a loving, carefree upbringing, and Isobel indulged her talent for poetry, helping to edit a family magazine and keeping regular journals.
+One of five children, Isobel was born in 1889 at Carlowrie Castle in West Lothian.
+She had a loving, carefree childhood and indulged her talent for poetry, helping to edit a family magazine and keeping regular journals.
 But her father died suddenly when she was 10, and before she was 20 she had lost both her brothers: one while climbing in the Cairngorms, and the other during the Great War.
-Isobel’s diaries fell silent on each occasion.
-She took her grief deep into her heart, and walking became both an escape and a distraction.
+Taking her grief deep into her heart, Isobel found solace in walking, either alone or in the company of her sisters.

 Isobel had a lot of learning to do, but her soul opened out in response to the Greenlanders’ simple curiosity, as perhaps it never had in her native Scotland.
 Welcomed into their houses, she was struck by their poverty and their touching gratitude at her small gifts; she made her first attempts at speaking Greenlandic, joined in their dances, watched them sew and cook, and quickly learned that their thick sealskin trousers were not only decorative but an essential means of protection against biting insects.
 She purchased a pair, and was photographed proudly modelling them.
 You can imagine her sense of jubilation and freedom.